-Verbal Warning: If the offence is considered minor, the instructor or the Compliance Director is empowered to issue verbal warning.
+Verbal Warning: If the offence is considered minor, the staff/faculty will issue verbal warning.
 The warning will advise the student of the reasons for the warning, of the seriousness of the issue and the possible consequences if there is no improvement or if an offence is repeated.
-The warning remains in effect for the entire module in which the student behavior will be monitored.

-Formal Written Warning: If the offence is considered to be more serious/ disrupting to the class etc., or if there has been further failure to conform to the required standards following a verbal warning, the Compliance Director and/ or the President are empowered to issue a formal written warning.
-The formal warning will advise the student of the reasons for the warning, of the seriousness of the issue and the possible consequences if there is no improvement or if an offence is repeated.
-The warning remains in effect for the entire module in which the student behavior will be monitored.
+Formal Written Warning: The formal warning will advise the student of the reasons for the warning, of the seriousness of the issue and the possible consequences if there is no improvement or if an offence is repeated.
 Failure to comply with the action can result in probation or dismissal from the program/school depending on the offence.